On Board

 S Line

 The 420 design also offers a smart sports yacht S Line version, maintaining the same interior layout with a full-beam owner's suite.
 The bright salon is further enhanced by an overhead sunroof.
-By omitting the flybridge, the 420S provides a slightly more affordable option, making it worth considering if the extra deck space is unnecessary for your needs.
+By omitting the flybridge, the Prestige 420S provides a slightly more affordable option, making it worth considering if the extra deck space is unnecessary for your needs.

 Interior Accommodation